Taking responsibility #Responsibility/#Accountability

 And yes: If we agree because of our love that the other living beings involved in our relationships have “an inherent and inalienable (life)value of their own”, then it is simply no longer possible to “chuck it all in” merely at our own discretion, if we no longer want to bear this responsibility.

-According to Ezra Ben Taft, at such a moment we must rather face the “consequences of our choice” ( meaning our voluntarily surrendered personal total freedom!) and work together with all those concerned to find consensual solutions.
+According to Ezra Taft Benson, at such a moment we must rather face the “consequences of our choice” ( meaning our voluntarily surrendered personal total freedom!) and work together with all those concerned to find consensual solutions.
 Which would mean, for example, amending, renegotiating or even dissolving the existing emotional contract by universal consensus.

 Do you think this is too hard?
 Would I be giving now too much priority to responsibility – once I have assumed it – over personal accountability?